Nerogar/OneTrainer/README.md

 ## Usage

-To start the UI, run `start-ui.bat`
+To start the UI, run `start-ui.bat`.
+[You can find a quick start guide here.](docs/QuickStartGuide.md)

 If you need more control, OneTrainer supports two modes of operation.
 Command line only, and a UI.
 All commands need to be run inside the active venv created during installation.